InfoFinland - Permanent residence permit

 • the grounds for the previous permits are still valid.

-A P-EU permit is applied for in the same way as a permanent residence permit.
+Apply for a P-EU permit in the same way as a permanent residence permit.

 The P-EU permit is valid until further notice.